-12.64% ownership in the 1600 MW Prairie State Generating Company, LLC (PSGC or Prairie State) placed in service in 2012; (5) seven wholly-owned combustion turbines and associated facilities aggregating 419 MW (two 41 MW units placed in service in 1992 and one 85 MW unit placed in service in 2004 located in Anderson, Indiana, two 41 MW units placed in service in 1992 located near Richmond, Indiana, and two 85 MW units located in Indianapolis, Indiana, placed in service in 2000; and (6) twelve wholly-owned solar generating facilities with a total generating capacity of approximately 19.25 MW in member communities.
+12.64% ownership in the 1600 MW Prairie State Generating Company, LLC (PSGC or Prairie State) placed in service in 2012; (5) seven wholly-owned combustion turbines and associated facilities aggregating 419 MW (two 41 MW units placed in service in 1992 and one 85 MW unit placed in service in 2004 located in Anderson, Indiana, two 41 MW units placed in service in 1992 located near Richmond, Indiana, and two 85 MW units located in Indianapolis, Indiana, placed in service in 2000; and (6) twelve wholly-owned solar generating facilities with a total generating capacity of approximately 19 MW in member communities.

-Based on future economics, IMPA, DEI and WVPA, the joint owners of Gibson Unit 5, are considering closure of Gibson Unit 5 as early as 2026.
+Based on future economics, IMPA, DEI and WVPA, the joint owners of Gibson Unit 5, are considering closure of Gibson Unit 5 as early as 2025.

 The Agency capitalizes fixed assets with an original cost greater than \$25,000, except for jointly-owned utility plant, which are capitalized based on the policies defined by DEI for Gibson Unit 5, by LG&E for Trimble County Unit 1 and Unit 2 and by PSGC for Prairie State Units 1 and 2, the coal mine and other Prairie State facilities.
 Utility plant is recorded at cost including capitalized interest during construction and a proportionate share of overhead costs.
 Construction overhead costs include salaries, payroll taxes, fringe benefits and other expenses.
 The original cost of property replaced or retired, less salvage, is charged to accumulated depreciation.
 Depreciation is recorded over the estimated useful lives of the utility plant by using the straight-line method.
-The effective composite depreciation rate on utility plant is approximately 2.6% in 2020 and 2019.
+The effective composite depreciation rate on utility plant is approximately 2.7% and 2.6% in 2021 and 2020, respectively.

-IMPA's ownership interest in Prairie State includes an interest in coal reserves with an original cost net of depletion of \$8.2 and \$8.6 million at December 31, 2020 and 2019, respectively.
+IMPA's ownership interest in Prairie State includes an interest in coal reserves with an original cost net of depletion of \$7.9 and \$8.2 million at December 31, 2021 and 2020, respectively.

-At December 31, 2020 and 2019, construction work in progress (CWIP) included construction costs for ongoing utility plant capital improvements.
+At December 31, 2021 and 2020, construction work in progress (CWIP) included construction costs for ongoing utility plant capital improvements.